muppin/mastering-DevOps/Kubernetes/Notes.md

   - If the liveness probe command gives the exit code as 1, which indicates Failure, k8s assumes the pod is unhealthy and kubelet starts the pod.
   - Exit code=0, means suucess (pod is healthy)
   - In short **Liveness probe insures the the pod is always healthy**.
+  - If the liveness probe fails, pod is automatically restarted.
     ![image](https://github.com/muppin/mastering-DevOps/assets/56094875/10125364-ccda-482b-91b6-645f541fb343)

     #### Probing Mechanisms